mayankfrequent/Photos-Search/README.txt

 git clone https://github.com/mayankfrequent/Photos-Search.git

-And then you're good to go! :)
+Double click FlickrSearch.xcworkspace and then you're good to go! :)

-API key is also included in the sample code
+Note: API key is also included in the sample code